localvar/localvar/content/posts/2013-2020/about-lock-free/index.en.md

 [中文版]({{< ref path="about-lock-free.md" lang="zh-cn" >}})

-Let's start with a simple question: we have an integer with initial an value `0` as a counter, if we want to write a function that adds `1` to it in each call but resets it to `0` after its value reaches 10, how should this function be implemented?
+Let's start with a simple question: we have an integer with initial value `0` as a counter, if we want to write a function that adds `1` to it in each call but resets it to `0` after its value reaches 10, how should this function be implemented?

 Just a piece of cake, isn't it?
 I think even beginners could easily write out the following code: